-c) To reference the expression in the operand field of a NAME line within a procedure, the expression is written as: label (0,0) where label is the label of the procedure, and (0,0) is the operand field of the NAME line which is currently referencing the procedure.
+c) To reference the expression in the operand field of a NAME line within a procedure, the expression is written as: label (0,0) where label is the label of the procedure, and the value of "label (0,0)" is the value of the expression in the NAME line by which the procedure was referenced.

 REVISION: SECTION:

-I
+3 п

 DATE: PAGE:

-July 1, 1962 39
+Feb.
+1, 1963 39